 Anyone who has lived in or visited the Olympia area can quickly see this is a bike friendly town.
 With multiple bike lanes, routes and many cycling groups, Thurston County is home to thousands of cyclists.
 If you are one of them, you have probably had that moment when you realize your bike tire is low or your chain is squeaking halfway into your morning commute or afternoon ride.
 Residents and fellow cyclists, Chris Schneider and Ingrid Gulden, know this scenario all too well.
 So when the couple purchased a property on the west side of town, along one of Thurston County’s designated Bike Routes, the solution was easy.

-Although they needed to scale things down a bit, Chris and Ingrid have applied the same principle.
+Although they needed to scale things down a bit, Chris and Ingrid applied the same principle.
 “It’s a little red barn with red and white striped doors.
-Anybody that knows the Bike Hut in San Mateo, California will immediately recognize the similarities,” Chris explains.
+Anybody that knows the Bike Hut in San Mateo, California, will immediately recognize the similarities,” Chris explains.

 The two created the Bike Hut for many reasons, but most importantly, it was to encourage a sustainable form of transportation.
 “I wanted to build it as a thank you to the cycling community for being carbon free and making healthier choices,” Chris explains.
 “We have strong feelings regarding the use of appropriate technology,” such as calories per mile per pound of body weight.
 “A person riding a bicycle is literally the most efficient form of locomotion on the planet.
 It’s like getting 980 mpg,” Ingrid adds.